 She gave me water as we assessed the severity of the blisters forming.
 She assured me we could go to the hospital, but asked if I would do something first.
 I agreed to try an energy practice as she drove and if I still needed the hospital, to let her know.
 I followed her simple instructions to breathe and imagine I was pulling the fire up my body and out through the top of my head.

 By the time we got back to Berkeley, my pain was down to a three.
 In awe, I nixed the hospital and continued the practice until I fell asleep.
 I awakened the next morning to mild heartburn and a tiny, pink, heart-shaped mark on my right foot.
 The blisters were gone!
 It was a complete "mind blown" moment for me.
-If I could transform a belief as basic as "fire burns," then else was I capable of?
+If I could transform a belief as basic as "fire burns," then what else was I capable of?

 The group process is the most efficient way I have found to do this work.
 Being held in love and honest reflection makes it easier to traverse the challenges of these obstacles.
 Starting in January 2018, another powerful circle of people will gather to embark on this life-changing journey of transformation.
 In our culture, a circle like this is a precious rarity: to have a safe place to shed our conditioning and agreements and to reconnect with our authentic selves.
 For some, it is a massive awakening, for others a subtle opening.
 If you are drawn to this work, I would love to talk with you.
 Why wait another day to create the life you want?